bkesterbyld/maroon-potato/src/pages/index.md

           enabling engineers to easily collaborate or take over

-          *   Delivers the power of an imperative programming language like Java, and scales from simple to complex logic
+          *   Delivers the power of an imperative programming language like Java and handles complex use cases

           *   Unifies structured  and unstructured data into a single